LabinatorSolutions/csharp-cheat-sheet/README.md

     ```csharp
     // This is a complete, runnable C# program.
     // There is no need for a namespace, class, or Main method declaration.
-    using System; // Still need 'using' directives for types like Console
+    // In modern .NET, common namespaces like System are globally imported by default.

     Console.WriteLine("Hello from a top-level statement!");